ROZBEH/CarND-Traffic-Sign-Classifier-Project/README.md

 *The pipeline along with the corresponding python function or helper function is described.
 For more details please refer to the code Traffic_Sign_Classifier.ipynb*

 <br>
 I. Reading input images.
 Training, validation, and test sets are already given as .p files.
 Python ```pickle``` package is used in order to load them.
 The data summarization stats shows that data has the following stats.
-Also each images has the size of (32, 32, 3), which means 32 pixels width, 32 pixels height, and 3 RGB channels.
+Also each images has the size of (32, 32, 3), which means 32 pixels width, 32 pixels height, and 3 RGB channels.[German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset)
 </br>
 <br>
 Number of training images = 34799